Summary

 (Replace developer with your WSL2 username.)

-Why Docker Matters for Claude Code
+The Significance of Docker for Claude Code

-Configure Claude Code for Your Workflow
+Configure Claude Code for the Workflow

 Create a CLAUDE.md File